 A. Context of Passage Containing Textual Affinities

 Yahweh affirms that his aide (mal’ak, traditionally “angel”) will go in front of the Israelites and bring them to these six nations, whom Yahweh will “efface”: this uncommon and equivocal verb (kahad) can mean hide, ruin, destroy, or disown.
 The Israelites are not to bow down to their gods, but rather demolish them.
-Yahweh will send off terror of him in front of the Israelites, throw (hamam) the people they come to into confusion, and cause them to retreat.
+Yahweh will send off terror of him in front of the Israelites, throw (hamam) the people they come to into confusion (move (hamam) to here), and cause them to retreat.
 He will send a “scourge” in front of them that will “drive them out” (garash).
 The noun for “scourge” (tsir‘ah) is a rare variant on the word in Lev 13 for a deformity that attacks people (cf. the comment on 21:1–11).
 Yahweh will drive these nations out gradually, not all at once, but he will give them into the Israelites’ hand, and they will drive them out.

-“The theology of holy war” is developed in 23:20–33 (Dozeman on Exod 23:20–33; see the comment on Exod 17).
+“The theology of holy war” is developed in 23:20–33 (Dozeman; see the comment on Exod 17).

 B. Context of Related Passages